diegozea/MIToS.jl/docs/src/MSA.md

 read("http://pfam.xfam.org/family/PF07388/alignment/full", Stockholm, Matrix{Residue})
 ```

-Given that `read` calls `parse`, you should look into the documentation of the last one to
+Because `read` calls `parse`, you should look into the documentation of `parse`
-know the available keyword arguments.
+to know the available keyword arguments.
+The optional keyword arguments of
-The optional keyword arguments of those functions are:
+those functions are:

 - `generatemapping` : If `generatemapping` is `true` (default: `false`), sequences and
 columns mappings are generated and saved in the MSA annotations. **The default is `false` to